 I used paint brushes, sandpaper, wood putty, drop cloths, caulk gun, white paint (for walls), Kilz primer (for bench and planks), brad nails (for electric staple gun) that were already in our supply stash.

 This blows me away.
 What a huge change for under $250!
 If we’d purchased tongue-and-groove boards for the vertical planks, we probably would have spent close to the project total just on the planks.
 Or if we’d purchased a premade butcher block counter!
-I’m sure there are some unaccounted for receipts for items I forgot we bought that I haven’t counted in the total, so it could very well be closer to $300.
-But I like the sound of $250 better. 🙂
+There’s no question this is one of our more expensive undertakings, but with this design in this room there was no way to keep it as low as I usually do.

 DIY OLD WORLD MUD ROOM DECOR